V-Rajasekar/README/Java/OCJP11/Part-II/Chapter16-ExceptionAssertionsAndLocalize.md

 Exception in thread "main" java.time.DateTimeException:
    Unable to extract ZoneId from temporal 2020-10-20T06:15:30
 ```

 - **Selecting a _format()_ Method**
+- The date/time LocalDate, LocalDateTime contains a format() method that will take a formatter `localDateTime.format(dateTimeFormatter)`
+- DateTimeFormatter contains a format method that takes a dateTime.
 - These statements print the same value at runtime.
 Which syntax you use is up to you.

 ```java
   var dateTime = LocalDateTime.of(2020, Month.OCTOBER, 20, 6, 15, 30);
   var formatter = DateTimeFormatter.ofPattern("MM/dd/yyyy hh:mm:ss");